ipspace/netlab/docs/dev/transform.md

 # Topology File Transformation

-The *netsim-tools* library performs a complex data transformation of the lab topology file to get device-level data that is then used to [create output files](../outputs/index.md) (Ansible inventory, Vagranfile...).
+*netlab* performs a complex data transformation of the lab topology file to get device-level data that is then used to [create output files](../outputs/index.md) (Ansible inventory, Vagranfile...).

 The data transformation has three major steps: